ValheKouneli/Reversi/documents/progress_report_week2.md

 Progress Report: Week 2
 =======================

+Made a simple AI for Reversi the first day.
+Rest of the week: bug fixing, lots and lots of refactoring and additional tests.

+**Total time spent: 20h**

 ## Monday

 Made a working command line interface application that let's one play Reversi against a simple computer AI.